Eligibility Requirements for High-Risk Jobs Insurance

 Conclusion: Eligibility as Structural Design

-Eligibility rules are not discretionary judgments.
+Eligibility requirements for high-risk job insurance are not discretionary; they are embedded within system design.
 They are designed, codified, and enforced at the system level.
 Their rigidity reflects structural necessity, not individual assessment.

 Understanding eligibility explains why coverage feels inaccessible in high-risk work, where insurance systems must protect themselves before they can protect workers.